m1cr0lab-gamebuino/gb-meta-screen-recorder/docs/en/usage.md

 ANIMATED GIF CREATION

-	You must have imagemagick installed to be able to generate the animated GIF file.
+	You must have imagemagick installed to be able to create the animated GIF file.
-	For example, to generate an animation with a resolution of 160x128 pixels at 25 fps, simply type the following command:
+	For example, to create an animation with a resolution of 160x128 pixels at 25 fps, simply type the following command:

 	convert -delay 4 -loop 0 png_dir_path/*.png -scale 160x128 screenrecording.gif